 Overview

-The River Nore (Irish: An Fheoir) is one of Ireland’s celebrated Three Sisters rivers.
-It rises on the eastern slopes of Devil’s Bit Mountain in County Tipperary and flows roughly 130 km (≈80 mi) southeast through the heart of County Kilkenny, draining parts of Leinster and Munster before joining the River Barrow near New Ross.
-Along its course the river threads historic towns – Durrow, Ballyragget, Kilkenny, Bennettsbridge, Thomastown and the postcard‑perfect village of Inistioge – and carves a dramatic V‑shaped valley that is a haven for wildlife and outdoor pursuits.
+The River Nore (Irish: An Eoir, meaning “green bank or shoreland”) is one of Ireland’s celebrated Three Sisters rivers.
+Rising on the eastern slopes of Devil’s Bit Mountain in County Tipperary, it carves a 130 km (≈80 mi) course southeast through limestone valleys, medieval settlements, and lush floodplains before joining the River Barrow near New Ross.
+The river passes through a string of historic towns and villages, including Durrow, Ballyragget, Kilkenny, Bennettsbridge, Thomastown, and the picturesque Inistioge.
+Today, it remains a working waterway and a popular corridor for outdoor recreation, linking the landscapes of Munster and Leinster.

 History & Landscape